Draff Young

 Draff had a lifetime love and passion for basketball.
 His inspiration for basketball was stirred when his Uncle Perry put a peach barrel rim on the side of the house; this enabled him and his cousins to play basketball.
 Draff played basketball while attending Johnson C. Smith University, and after leaving college he began his career in professional basketball.

 His career included an accomplishment of serving as Director of Public Relations and Promotions for Randolph Manufacturing Company, Randolph, Massachusetts (1965–1968).
 He appeared as a guest host on many television programs, in and outside the United States.
 He played with Marcus Haynes and the Fabulous Magicians during their Massachusetts appearances.
 He also played with Sam "Boom Boom" Wheeler and his All-Stars when they made their New England swing (1964–1968).

 In 1967, Draff started a basketball program at the Boston School of the Deaf.

-He served in the NBA from 1969–1974 as coach for the Cincinnati Royals and the Kansas City Omaha Kings.
+He served in the NBA from 1969 to 1974 as coach for the Cincinnati Royals and the Kansas City Omaha Kings.